Council greenlights feasibility reports for Hermosa Beach dog park

 “I see this project being well in the $2 million to $3 million area,” Robinson said, citing the grading required, the ADA ramp, hedge removal and sidewalk reconstruction along Valley Drive.

-Many residents and Councilmembers congratulated the organization’s efforts in conducting a grass-roots community push for a dog park.
+Many residents and councilmembers congratulated the organization on its grass-roots push for a dog park.

-“What started as just eight individuals has grown into this vibrant volunteer organization,” resident Wendy F. said.
+“What started as just eight individuals has grown into this vibrant volunteer organization,” resident Wendy Finster. said.
 ER